Giant molecular clouds and their Type classification in M74: Toward understanding star formation and cloud evolution: Introduction

-The first resolved GMCs in a single galaxy were obtained in the 2.6 mm \twelvecol~ emission at 40 pc resolution over the whole Large Magellanic Cloud (LMC hereafter) with the NANTEN 4 m telescope by \citet{Fukui1999} (F99 hereafter).
-The LMC is located at the closest distance of 50 kpc from the sun among galaxies and the small telescope with a 4 m diameter was able to resolve GMCs with a typical size of 100 pc.
-The NANTEN survey mapped some 150 GMCs and found that the GMCs are classified into three types; Type I, Type II, and Type III by the difference in star formation activity; Type I shows no sign of star formation, Type II is associated with only one or a few \htwo~regions, and Type III is associated with stellar clusters and \htwo~regions.
-The classification is based on high--mass stars and clusters including high--mass stars because low--mass stars are not available as a signpost at the distance.
-The association of these young objects was revealed by their tight spatial correlation with the GMCs (F99).
-F99 suggested an evolutionary sequence of GMCs which is expressed as Type I $\rightarrow$ Type II $\rightarrow$ Type III over the GMC lifetime.
-Subsequently, \citet{Fukui2008} (F08 hereafter) made a follow-up NANTEN survey and cataloged the GMCs with a factor of 2 better sensitivity than the initial results. \citet{Kawamura2009} (K09 hereafter) based on F08 confirmed the GMC Types and derived the timescales of Type I, Type II, and Type III to be 6 Myr,12 Myr, and 7 Myr, respectively, corresponding to the total GMC lifetime 20-30 Myr.
-It was suggested that a Type III GMC is disrupted rapidly by the cluster feedback to evolve into naked clusters without gas (F99, K09).
+The first resolved GMCs in a single galaxy were obtained in the 2.6 mm \twelvecol \ emission at 40 pc resolution over the whole Large Magellanic Cloud (LMC hereafter) with the NANTEN 4 m telescope by \citet{Fukui1999} (F99 hereafter).
+The LMC is located at the closest distance of 50 kpc from the sun among the galaxies, and a small telescope with a diameter of 4 m was able to resolve GMCs with a typical size of 100 pc.
+The NANTEN survey mapped some 150 GMCs and found that the GMCs are classified into three types; Type I, Type II, and Type III by the difference in star formation activity; Type I shows no sign of star formation; that is, it is not associated with \htwo \ regions or stellar clusters.
+Type II is associated with small \htwo \ regions only, but with no stellar clusters, where small \htwo \ regions correspond to those of H$\alpha$ luminosity \LHa \ $\sim 10^{36\text{--}37} \ \ergs$, and Type III is associated with stellar clusters and large \htwo \ regions with $\LHa > 10^{37} \ \ergs$, suggesting active, on-going formation of massive clusters.

-A 3D analysis of the \hone\ and CO gas by \citet{Fukui2009} presented a model that a GMC continues to grow in mass throughout its lifetime by \hone\ accretion on the order of $0.1~M_\odot~\mathrm{yr}^{-1}$ from the surroundings.
-This model predicts a trend of mass increase with Type as was shown in the LMC (K09).
-These works were summarized and reviewed by \citet{FukuiKawamura2010} (see also for an interim summary \citet{Blitz2007,Mizuno2001,Yamaguchi2001}).

-The type classification of GMCs by F99 indicated a breakdown of the K--S law at 100 pc scale because the GMC Types clearly indicate that star formation rate is not determined only by the column density at the GMC scale contrary to the K--S law.
-The mass and size of GMCs of each Type are not much different from each other, whereas the high mass star formation level differs significantly.
-So, it is clear that the K--S law is not applicable to GMCs at a 100 pc scale if the GMC Types in the LMC are universal.